CLICK FOR SOUND

 Character creation & world-building

 A key element of LARP is the stories that unfold in play, stories we experience and then may retell for years to come.
-As role players, we begin the work of story with the creation of our characters; so, the first thread of our workshops will cover the crafting of characters and their everyday worlds.
-Rather than building characters alone at home, there is space and structure for building characters together.
+As role players, we begin the work of story with the creation of our characters.
+We will craft characters and their everyday worlds.
+Rather than building characters alone at home, there is space and structure for doing it together.

-We will be running three workshops in the lead-up to A Dance of Ribbons II.
+We will be running four workshops in the lead-up to A Dance of Ribbons III.
 Details are listed below:

-We strongly encourage all our players to attend all three workshops, as the content covered will directly enhance your experience at the Dance.
+We strongly encourage all our players to attend the workshops, as the content covered will directly enhance your experience at the Dance.

 Join Our Discord